Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 <img style=" width:800px;display:block;margin:0 auto;" src="/blog/img/seminar/mathcing_methods_1819/SN18.png">

-Looking at the results in section 9 from our comparative of matching methods, which they are the mean absolute error in the ATT in our data after applying four different mathcing methods, namely:
+Looking at the results in section 9 from our comparative of matching methods, which they are the mean absolute error in the ATT in our data after applying four different matching methods, namely:
 * Nearest Neighbor propensity score estimated with Logistic Regression
 * Nearest Neighbor propensity score estimated with Random Forest
 * Nearest Neighbor propensity score estimated with Generalized Boosting model
-* Genetic matching on coviarates and ropensity score estimated with Generalized Boosting model
+* Genetic matching on covariates and propensity score estimated with Generalized Boosting model

 which were applied on six different simulated datasets each with different characteristics.